60+ Stats On AI Replacing Jobs (2025)

 AI’s Current Impact On the Job Market

-23.5% of US companies have replaced workers with ChatGPT (Resume Builder)
+30% of US companies have replaced workers with AI tools like ChatGPT (Resume Templates)

-According to a Resume Builder survey of 1,000 US business leaders, 49% of companies have already adopted ChatGPT.
-Of those companies, 48% say the AI tool has replaced workers.
+According to a Resume Templates survey of nearly 1,000 US business leaders, 90% of companies have already adopted AI.
+This year, the amount of companies replacing workers with AI could rise to 38%.

 Since 2000, automation has resulted in 1.7 million manufacturing jobs being lost (BuiltIn)